-A few months ago, I presented on the two concepts of Humility and Agility in Child Safeguarding at a conference here in Hong Kong.
+I had the opportunity to present on the two concepts of Humility and Agility in Child Safeguarding at a conference here in Hong Kong.
 I’ve found both concepts provide value in my work in child protection.

-With any given field, be it inclusive education, student wellbeing, or child protection, questions emerge through engagement.
+Within any educational context, be it inclusive education, student wellbeing, or child protection, questions emerge through engagement.
 Questions such as “Why do I do this?” or “What would be the best way to do X?”

 I find there are plenty of resources available on the what questions.
-For example, a quick search for “school safeguarding policy” turns up a number of Word and PDF documents ready for download.
+For example, a quick search for “school safeguarding policy” turns up dozens of Word and PDF documents ready for download.

-A strong safeguarding policy is absolutely vital.
+A strong safeguarding policy is vital.
 It will describe the what, the why and the who.
-Policy tends not to focus on the how, as that factors into procedures and these are more likely to change (Page, 2016).
+Policy tends not to focus on the how, as that factors into procedures and these change more often (Page, 2016).

-There is another how, which is closely linked with the why, on a personal level: “Why do I do the things I do, in the way that I do them?”
-(See also: Simon Sinek’s work1) Which is where my personal meditation on these two concepts of humility and agility originates.
+Let’s reflect on another how (which links with the why) on a personal level: “Why do I do what I do, in the way that I do?”
+(See: Simon Sinek’s work1) Which is where my personal reflection on these two concepts of humility and agility originates.

-For me principles should be seen as foundational guideposts by which we make our decisions.
-In complex situations, going back to our core is helpful.
-Equally helpful for me is to maintain a humble mindset.
+For me, principles are foundational guideposts by which we make our decisions.
+In complex situations, going back to our core principles is helpful.
+Just as helpful for me is maintaining a humble mindset.
 With that in mind, let’s explore these two concepts, starting with humility.

 Humility